 I have been supervising and consulting with professionals since 2011.
 I have supported professionals in many different roles, from psychotherapists to actors, nurses to alternative health practitioners.
 I offer both one to one and group sessions.

 The space and what we can use it for:

 – An open and honest dialogue about your work, your clients, your colleagues, the space you work in and you.

 – We can apply psychodynamic, attachment-based, integrative, humanistic, mindfulness-based and/or neurobiological thinking about your work, the relationships, meaning, useful actions to take, as well as self-care that may be needed for you as practitioner.
 We can explore client issues, relational issues, boundaries in the work, safeguarding and mental health concerns, difference and diversity, social and societal issues and their impact ++

 – I can teach you how to apply neuroscientific thinking around trauma, stress and anxiety states to your work, or simply to develop your own understanding of these ideas.
 I am trained in both polyvagal theory application, as well as many neurobiological and somatic perspectives of trauma, distress and anxiety.
-I can offer insight and guidance on incorporating these ideas into your practice gently, and whilst holding your core theoretical approach in mind.
+I can offer insight and guidance on incorporating these ideas into your practice gently, whilst holding your core theoretical approach in mind.

 – Self-care and understanding the impact of your work, is of very great importance to me.
 We often discount the impact working in care and supportive roles, management roles, creative and dramatic roles may have on our well-being.
 Now more than ever, those who support, care for, teach and lead others need to be as well resourced, nourished and cared for themselves as is possible.
 I offer neurobiologically informed ideas, tools and thinking to aid in this.

 – This space is for therapists, coaches, mindfulness and other well being facilitators, mental health and health workers, artists, performers, managers and teachers.